Surviving Exams: 13 Practical Tips For Parents

-If you have a child who is starting their final exams in the next couple of weeks, you might be feeling a bit stressed.
-You have supported your child through their whole school life and now they have to pull it all together and jump the final hurdle.
+If you have a child who is in Year 12 and fast approaching their final exams, you might be feeling a bit stressed.
+You have supported your child through their whole school life and now they have to pull it all together and jump the final hurdles.
 Alone.
 There is nothing you can do.
 Well, that’s not quite true.
 There are a few things you can do to help.

 1. Keep them fed